Musculation

 Recovery and Nutrition: Two Key Aspects of Hypertrophy

 Recovery is an often overlooked aspect of the muscle hypertrophy process.
-Without adequate rest and recovery time, your body will not be able to effectively repair the damage done to your muscles during training and muscle growth will be limited.
+Without adequate rest and recovery time, your body won't be able to effectively repair muscle damage caused during training, and muscle growth will be limited.

 Ideally, give each muscle group 48 hours of rest between workouts to allow for optimal recovery and maximum stimulation of muscle growth.
 Additionally, make sure you get enough sleep and practice relaxation techniques to combat stress and promote full recovery.